 Brown rot is the most serious disease of stone fruits in Maine.
 It is caused by the fungus Monilinia fructicola.
 Affected fruits include peaches, plums, cherries, apricots, and other Prunus species.
 The disease is highly destructive and can ruin half or more of the fruit before harvest with the remaining fruit subject to post-harvest infection.
 Additional losses are caused by blighting of flowers and twigs.

 Young, immature fruit is generally resistant to infection and when infection does occur it remains dormant until the fruit matures.
 Infections of mature fruit first appear as brown spots which rapidly consume the entire fruit.
-Tufts of tan conidia are produced on infected fruit and the fruit eventually shrivel up and dry.
+Tufts of tan conidia are produced on infected fruit and the fruit eventually dry up and shrivel.
 Such fruit are called “mummies” and they may remain on the tree throughout the winter or they may fall to the ground.

 Survival and Dispersal

 As with most fungi, the severity of brown rot is dependent on the weather.
 Summers with much rainfall and high humidity lead to the greatest disease incidence.
-The fungus can grow slowly at near-freezing temperatures but it grows best at about 70-75°F. The fungal spores require free water to germinate and infect tissues and this water can come from rainfall or dew.
-Periods of 30 hours of wetness are required to initiate fruit infection and fruit injured by insects, hail, etc. are more susceptible.
+The fungus can grow slowly at near-freezing temperatures but it grows best at about 70-75°F. The fungal spores require free water to germinate and infect tissues and this water may come from rainfall or dew.
+Periods of 3-5 hours of wetness are required to initiate fruit infection and fruit injured by insects, hail, etc. are more susceptible.

 - Destroy wild Prunus spp. in the vicinity of the orchard because they may harbor the fungus.

 - Prune the trees to maintain good air circulation which will promote rapid drying.

 - Sprays to control the blossom blight phase are the most important.
 Fruit should also be protected during the three week period before harvest.
 The following table lists labeled fungicides.
 See labels for specific timings of sprays.